dan22333/llm-vm/README.md

 ### Caching and Model Management

 `cli.py` includes functionality for managing the LLM model cache.
 The model is stored in GCP and fetched as needed to optimize resource usage.

-## Contribution

-1. Clone the repository and make changes.
-2. Ensure changes are consistent with the `.env` configuration.
-3. Open a pull request with a description of your modifications.

----

-Please reach out if you encounter any issues or have suggestions for improvement.